 Body language is easy to read.
-It speaks for you, it can immediately reflect self-assurance, and show that you are not insecure.
+It speaks for you; it can immediately reflect self-assurance and show that you are not insecure.
 When you walk around maintaining an upright posture, your shoulders back, and your head held high, you are owning confidence.
 You are showing that you are ready for all the great things that are to come.

 Dress the Part

 They say you can tell a lot about a person by not only the way they dress but how they speak.
-You want to be able to speak boldly, but not overly demanding.
-You want to be able to project that you are confident in what you are saying and that you believe in what you are saying will make a difference.
+You want to be able to speak boldly but not overly demanding.
+You want to be able to project that you are confident in what you are saying and that you believe what you are saying will make a difference.
 It’s good to speak from the heart, it shows that you’re passionate, but it’s also better to speak from the mind as it reflects strength.

 Think and Act Positively

 Make sure you are maintaining a positive mindset.
 Having a positive mindset will allow you to grow into that beautiful confident woman that you're destined to be.
-You have to start thinking positive, that you can do it and that you will do it.
+You have to start thinking positively, that you can do it and that you will do it.
 You have to start thinking that you have what it takes to get there and do it.
 It all starts with you!
 Sometimes, we are suffocated by our negative thoughts, and this type of mindset restricts us from growing.
-It’s time to think and act positively, once you start doing that you will begin to move mountains.
+It’s time to think and act positively; once you start doing that, you will begin to move mountains.

-It’s time to take action into what we are saying.
+It’s time to take action on what we are saying.
 Anyone can talk about their dreams, but what are they willing to do to get there?
 Not everything in life is going to be handed to you, you have to go out there and take action.
 It’s like becoming a motivational speaker, you have to research topics that you are going to be talking about, prepare your speeches, and look for events that will allow you to be their guest speaker.
-Just like confidence, great things take time, it doesn’t happen overnight, figure out what it is that you want, create a plan, and take action.
+Just like confidence, great things take time, it doesn’t happen overnight.
+Figure out what it is that you want, create a plan, and take action.

 Each of us has a purpose, and we are all designed to do something great!
 Believe in yourself, that you can, and you will.
 Confidence is achieved by acting and dressing the part, speaking boldly, thinking and acting positively, and taking action.
-Do this and you will start noticing a change in the way others perceive you, and most importantly, the way you perceive yourself!
+Do this, and you will start noticing a change in the way others perceive you and most importantly, the way you perceive yourself!

 J.M.
 Gonzales has a strong passion for writing.
 She has recently published her first novel “Broken Silence” which can be found on websites such as, AMAZON & Barnes & Noble.
 She is currently enrolled in school for her BA in Online Journalism & Mass Communications.
-Meanwhile, she continues to maintain her personal blogs, and is a contributor writer for Buzzfeed.
+Meanwhile, she continues to maintain her personal blogs, social media, and is a contributor writer for Buzzfeed.